 Maui Gelato – the owner at Maui Brick Oven told me they have gluten free belgian waffles for breakfast that are made in their own dedicated gluten free waffle iron.
 I will absolutely be going there next time I visit!

-Thai Mee Up – this is a little food truck over in Kahalui that the Maui Brick Oven owner also told me about.
-They apparently have amazing Pad Thai that is celiac safe, and he says that he has eaten there quite a lot (he also has celiac and is very sensitive).
+Thai Mee Up – this is a little food truck over in Kahalui.
+They apparently have amazing Pad Thai that reviews say is celiac safe, but always check before going.

 As you can see, eating gluten free in Maui isn’t something to stress about when you visit.
 With so many gluten free choices on the island, it’s hard to try them all when you come here.
 Just more reason to come back again!